CoderDojoRotselaar/os-config/README.md

 ```

 Note: this script will run as root and WILL change your system!
 It may delete your pictures, upload your private live and perhaps eat your children too...
 I suggest reviewing the content of this script before actually running it.
 Or run it, as suggested, on a clean, freshly installed system.

+# Expected state

+As clean as possible.
+We need Internet, and either:

+* a user 'coderdojo' with uid `1000`
+* no user with uid `1000`

 # Supported operating systems